publisha/publisha.github.io/pages/editing_ePub.md

 So, let’s say that you decide to use avenir-next.

-So, build your ePUB with InDesign, with that font used in the paragraph styles.
+Build your ePUB with InDesign, with that font used in the paragraph styles.

 When you export the ePUB, you can opt to NOT embed the fonts.
 Then, you will need to add the above line into the content.opf file.